dtraytel/Bindings-as-BNFs/README.md

   will axiomatize the theorem ```inj_map_F: "inj f ⟹ inj (map f)"```.

-  Templates lack many conveniences of locales (e.g., extensibility), however, their support for polymorphism is a potentially useful contribution to HOL beyond the scope of this paper (which nevertheless was the primary motivation for developing this feature).
-For templates to be adopted by the HOL community, requires proving them being consistency-preserving.
-We conjecture that this is the case, assuming that the assumptions of a template are not inconsitentent by themselves and are currently working out the details of this metatheoretic argument.<br/>
+  Templates lack many conveniences of locales (e.g., extensibility), however, their support for polymorphism is a likely useful contribution to Isabelle/HOL beyond the scope of this paper (even though the formalization accompanying this paper was the primary motivation for developing this feature).
+For templates to be adopted by the Isabelle community requires proving them being consistency-preserving.
+We conjecture that this is the case, assuming that the assumptions of a template are not inconsitentent by themselves and are currently working out the details of this metatheoretic argument.